 4 The Rights of Nature: Ethics, law, and the Anthropocene

 5 Rights for Robots in a Posthuman Ecology

 Joshua C. Gellers is an Associate Professor of Political Science at the University of North Florida, Research Fellow of the Earth System Governance Project, and Core Team Member of the Global Network for the Study of Human Rights and the Environment.
 His research focuses on the relationship between the environment, human rights, and technology.
-Josh has published work in Global Environmental Politics, International Environmental Agreements, Journal of Environment and Development, Journal of Human Rights and the Environment, and Transnational Environmental Law, among others.
+Josh has published work in Global Environmental Politics, International Environmental Agreements, and Journal of Environment and Development, among others.
 He is the author of The Global Emergence of Constitutional Environmental Rights (Routledge 2017).